Sobranier/YM_BLOG_2015/README.md

 ###My personal blog and website for our team may start at the same time

-maybe the will use one suit, or maybe I will try different things
+maybe I will use one suit, or maybe I will try different things

+###Basic

+#####start-blog

+➣  framework: express

+➣  javascript lib: jquery

+➣  template engines: handlebars

+➣  data binding: ?

+➣  database: mongodb

+➣  database middleware: mongoose

+➣  other: ?